rotundasoftware/cartero/README.md

 }
 ```

 Your application's `views` folder may also contain packages.
-Consider the following directory structure:
+Such "view packages" are called __parcels__.
+For example, consider this directory structure:

 ```
 ├── node_modules